fort-nix/nix-bitcoin/README.md

 Nix packages and nixos modules with profiles for easily installing Bitcoin nodes and higher layer protocols.
 This is a work in progress - don't expect it to be bug free or secure.

+The 'full' profile right now sets up a Bitcoin Core node and c-lightning, accessable with a smartphone using spark-wallet.
+A simple webpage shows the lightning nodeid and links to nanopos allowing to receive donations.
+It also includes liquid-daemon.

 A demo installation is running at http://6tr4dg3f2oa7slotdjp4syvnzzcry2lqqlcvqkfxdavxo6jsuxwqpxad.onion.

+The goal is too make it easy to deploy a reasonably secure Bitcoin node with a usable wallet.
+It should allow managing bitcoin (the currency) effectively and providing public infrastructure.
+It should be a reproducible and extensible platform applications building on Bitcoin.

 Profiles
 ---
-`nix-bitcoin.nix` provides the two profiles "minimal" and "all":
+The `nix-bitcoin.nix` module provides the two profiles "minimal" and "all":

 * minimal
     * bitcoind (pruned) with outbound connections through Tor and inbound connections through a hidden